doctest/doctest/doc/markdown/features.md

 - think about the expression decomposition static asserts
 - VC6 support
-- switch to std::vector
-- maybe remove malloc/free in favor of new/delete

 - examples and test coverage
 - enabling COMPARE in tests